caddeo/dotfiles/README.md

 - Make a fancy install script for [Getting started](#getting-started)
 - Figure out why fish is super slow when pressing tab to autocomplete
-- Should `.config/nvim/lazy-lock.json`
+- Introduce zellij commandsc
-- New nvim theme
+- Configure Starship to just have git commands, and maybe some package versions

 ### Set up aliases